Hasibwajid/HasibWajid/README.md

 ### 🚀 What I Do

-I architect AI-powered automation systems that **reduce business workload**, eliminate repetitive tasks, and enable smarter decision-making using LLMs, no-code tools, and agentic workflows.
+I architect AI-powered automation systems that **reduce business workload**, eliminate repetitive tasks, and enable smarter decision-making using LLMs, voice interfaces, and agentic workflows.

 ---